weaveworks/weave-gitops-docs/docs/examples/sock-shop.md

 # Prerequisites

 In order to deploy the *Sock Shop*, you need to first deploy Weave GitOps to a Kubernetes cluster.
 If you'd like to test this out locally, you can set up a [kind](https://kind.sigs.k8s.io/) cluster by following the instructions at the link.
-Regardless of which cluster you'd like to use, you can install Weave Gitops by first making sure your default kubeconfig points to the chosen cluster and then running `gitops install`.
+Regardless of which cluster you'd like to use, you can install Weave GitOps by first making sure your default kubeconfig points to the chosen cluster and then running `gitops install`.

 ```console
 > gitops install